 When each encounter is ready to be resolved, it is up to the players to form legal fleets before placing units on the map.
-Players are expected to adhere to the rules in (S8.0) when forming legal fleets to play through an encounter, though any collection of units may be bid to an encounter.
+Players may assign any collection of units to an encounter.
+When opposed by another player, any units that cannot be part of a legal fleet are assumed to retreat with no involvement in the scenario.

 At this time, the only system used by this campaign to limit the size of fleets is the Command Rating (CR) system as expressed in (S8.0).
 We are not using the Fleet Combat Rating (FCR) system from the Campaign Designer's Handbook or the BPV Capacity (BPV Cap) system from the Another Way to Glory campaign.

 Note that there are some scenarios that allow one player or another some extra units for purposes of that one scenario.
-If that player does not bid to that scenario a ship that has a command rating equal to or in excess of that required to command those units, they automatically lose this scenario by virtue of not having a mobile unit present.
+If that player does not bid to that scenario a flagship that does not have the command rating that is required to command those "free" units, they automatically lose this scenario by virtue of not having a mobile unit present.
 (The other player simply destroys those units over the course of several turns in a manner where they take the least internal damage to themselves.)